September 10, 2017

 Earlier this year, Ikeda exhibited test pattern [nº11] at The Vinyl Factory co-curated festival Elevation 1049 in the Swiss Alps.
 Get a taste of what to expect above.

-Ryoji Ikeda’s test pattern [N°12] opens on 5th October and runs until 14th December 2017, at Store Studios, 180 The Strand, London WC2R 1EA and is free to visit.
+Ryoji Ikeda’s test pattern [N°12] opens on 5th October and runs until 14th December 2017, at The Store X, 180 The Strand, London WC2R 1EA and is free to visit.